Anushilan Samiti: Nationalism and violence

 After Aurobindo's retirement, the western Anushilan Samiti found a more prominent leader in Bagha Jatin and emerged as the Jugantar.
 Jatin revitalised links between the central organisation in Calcutta and its branches in Bengal, Bihar, Orissa and Uttar Pradesh, establishing hideouts in the Sunderbans for members who had gone underground.
 The group slowly reorganised, aided by Amarendra Chatterjee, Naren Bhattacharya and other younger leaders.
 Some of its younger members, including Taraknath Das, left India.
 Over the next two years, the organisation operated under the cover of two apparently-separate groups: Sramajeebi Samabaya (the Labourer's Cooperative) and S.D.
 Harry and Sons.
 Around this time Jatin attempted to establish contacts with the 10th Jat Regiment, garrisoned at Fort William in Calcutta, and Narendra Nath committed a number of robberies to raise money.
 Shamsul Alam, a Bengal police officer preparing a conspiracy case against the group, was assassinated by Jatin associate Biren Dutta Gupta.
 His assassination led to the arrests which precipitated the Howrah-Sibpur Conspiracy case.

 In 1911, Dhaka Anushilan members shot dead Sub-inspector Raj Kumar and Inspector Man Mohan Ghosh, two Bengali police officers investigating unrest linked to the group, in Mymensingh and Barisal.
 This was followed by the assassination of CID head constable Shrish Chandra Dey in Calcutta.
 In February 1911, Jugantar bombed a car in Calcutta, mistaking an Englishman for police officer Godfrey Denham.
-Rash Behari Bose (described as "the most dangerous revolutionary in India") extended the group's reach into north India, where he found work in the Indian Forest Institute in Dehra Dun.
+Rash Behari Bose (described as "the most dangerous revolutionary in India") extended the group's reach into North India, where he found work in the Indian Forest Institute in Dehra Dun.
 Bose forged links with radical nationalists in Punjab and the United Provinces, including those later connected to Har Dayal.
-During the 1912 transfer of the imperial capital to New Delhi, Viceroy Charles Hardinge's howdah was bombed; his mahout was killed, and Lady Hardinge was injured.
+During the 1912 transfer of the imperial capital to New Delhi, Viceroy Charles Hardinge's howdah was bombed; his mahout was killed, and Hardinge was seriously injured.